cherrypush/cherrypush.com/content/articles/manually-comparing-diff-between-cherry-runs.md

 This will only run the selected metrics, and will export a JSON file with all the occurrences.

-## 3. Calculate the diff
+## 3. Find the diff

-Finally, you can use the diff command to figure out the difference between the two:
+Finally, you can use the `diff` command to figure out the difference:

 ```
 diff results_1.json results_2.json | grep text
 ```

-Note that we're grepping the `text` field only, just to remove the noise from the output.
+We'll also grep the `text` field only, so we remove the noise:

-Now you should get something like:

 ```
 < "text": "app/assets/javascript/useFormBuilder.ts > app/assets/javascript/Input.tsx",
 > "text": "app/assets/javascript/useFormBuilder.ts > app/assets/javascript/PostForm.tsx",
 > "text": "app/assets/javascript/useFormVariant.ts > app/assets/javascript/PostList.tsx",
 > "text": "packages/@blob/src/useChartModule.ts > packages/@blob/src/ChartContainer.tsx",
 ```

-where `<` represents the parts that have been removed, and `>` is what's been added.
+Note that `<` stands for the removed parts, and `>` is what's been added.

-Hope that helps!
-If you have further questions or suggestions, contact me at flavio@cherrypush.com 👋